etn-ccis/blui-doc-it/src/docs/patterns/visualizations.md

 ## Charts & Graphs (Highcharts & ChartJS)
 Currently, PX Blue supports building charts and graphs using [Highcharts](http://www.highcharts.com) and [ChartJS](https://www.chartjs.org/), which are comprehensive libraries compatible with both Angular and React.

+>**NOTE:** the following examples merely serve to show how to bring the charting libraries into your application and adjust some of the common chart parameters.
+You will want to adjust these values to meet the design requirements of your application.

 ### Highcharts

 PX Blue utilities for Highcharts graphs (line, column, pie, donut) are available as an NPM package ([@pxblue/highcharts](https://www.npmjs.com/package/@pxblue/highcharts)).